ga-dc/installfest/README.md

 A collection of supporting (rake) tasks for InstallFest.

-Students should be able to `curl` and run this independently.
+Students should be able to download (or `curl`) and run this independently.

 ## Sample Student Instructions
 Here are the instructions we provided our **students** during InstallFest